 Walpole did pretty well over the weekend considering Massachusetts had two (2) feet of snow dumped on it in a 24-hour period.
 The Blizzard of 2013 was handled in stride, with very few power outages, and no requests for shelter.

 It was comparatively quiet from the police side of things.
-Say what you will about the Governor's driving ban, but we only had a single motor vehicle accident during the entire storm.
-Even minor snow storms typically generate a lot of calls for accidents or cars off the road.
-We did get quite a few calls about the driving ban, however, it is better to field phone calls than respond to accidents.
+Say what you will about the Governor's driving ban, but we only had a single motor vehicle crash during the entire storm.
+Even minor snow storms typically generate a lot of calls for crashes or cars off the road.
+We did get quite a few calls about the driving ban, however, it is better to field phone calls than respond to crashes.

 As for police calls, obviously our call volume was higher than normal.
 We received more calls during the storm than we had during any single day in 2013.
 During the height of the storm, we were receiving calls roughly every 3 minutes, with the busiest times being 2pm and 8pm on Friday.
 Most of these calls were informational in nature, however, we did receive several medicals during the storm, several requests to check on people's well-being, and a few trees down.
 On the whole, Walpole residents played it smart, and hunkered down for the night.